al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

  * Show World Data, its the opening scenario, showing the whole world for a 1 month's period.
  * Show Country, used showing a specific country stats.
  * Show Stats, a strip at bottom showing a graph of the number of vegetarians per day, over a month's perdiod.
- * Show Buttons, button used to control zoom, reset, etc…
+ * Show Buttons, button used to control zoom, reset, etc...

 (Probably a refactoring will reduce the Show World Map and the Show Country into a single Drawing component, has a lot of repeated code.)